david-a-parry/vase/README.md

                             necessary if your unaffected samples are already present in your PED file specified with --ped.

+      --strict_recessive    When using the --biallelic/--recessive option,
+                            for any affected sample with parents, require confirmation of parental genotypes.
+If either
+                            parent genotype is a no-call or fails genotype filters then a potential biallelic variant will be ignored.

+    Genotype Filtering Arguments:
+      Arguments for filtering genotypes when using 'Sample Based Filtering Arguments' to filter on presence/absence in samples and/or inheritance patterns.

+      -gq GQ, --gq GQ       Minimum genotype quality score threshold.
+Sample genotype calls with a score lower than this threshold will be treated as no-calls.
+                            Default = 20.

+      -dp DP, --dp DP       Minimum genotype depth threshold.
+Sample genotype calls with a read depth lower than this threshold will be treated as no-calls.
+Default = 0.

+      -max_dp MAX_DP, --max_dp MAX_DP
+                            Maximum genotype depth threshold.
+Sample genotype
+                            calls with a read depth higher than this threshold will be treated as no-calls.
+Default = 0 (i.e. not used).

+      -het_ab AB, --het_ab AB
+                            Minimum genotype allele balance for heterozygous
+                            genotypes.
+Heterozygous sample genotype calls
+                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
+Default = 0.

+      -hom_ab AB, --hom_ab AB
+                            Minimum genotype allele balance for homozygous
+                            genotypes.
+Homozygous sample genotype calls
+                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
+Default = 0.

+      -con_gq CONTROL_GQ, --control_gq CONTROL_GQ
+                            Minimum genotype quality score threshold for
+                            parents/unaffecteds/controls when filtering
+                            variants.
+Defaults to the same value as --gq but you may wish to set this to a lower value if, for example, you require less evidence from
+                            controls/unaffected in order to filter a variant or from parental genotype calls when confirming a potential de novo variant.

+      -con_dp CONTROL_DP, --control_dp CONTROL_DP
+                            Minimum depth threshold for
+                            parents/unaffecteds/controls when filtering
+                            variants.
+Defaults to the same value as --dp but you may wish to set this to a lower value if, for example, you require less evidence from
+                            controls/unaffected in order to filter a variant or from parental genotype calls when confirming a potential de novo variant.

+      -con_max_dp CONTROL_MAX_DP, --control_max_dp CONTROL_MAX_DP
+                            Maximum depth threshold for
+                            parents/unaffecteds/controls when filtering
+                            variants.
+Defaults to the same value as --max_dp.

+      -con_het_ab AB, --control_het_ab AB
+                            Minimum genotype allele balance for heterozygous
+                            genotypes.
+Heterozygous sample genotype calls
+                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
+Defaults to the same as --het_ab but you may wish to set this to a lower value if, for example, you require less evidence from
+                            controls/unaffected in order to filter a variant.

+      -con_hom_ab AB, --control_hom_ab AB
+                            Minimum genotype allele balance for homozygous
+                            genotypes.
+Homozygous sample genotype calls
+                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
+Defaults to the same as --hom_ab but you may wish to set this to a lower value if, for example, you require less evidence from
+                            controls/unaffected in order to filter a variant.

+      -con_ref_ab AB, --control_max_ref_ab AB
+                            Maximum genotype allele balance for
+                            parents/unaffecteds/controls with reference (0/0)
+                            genotypes when filtering variants.
+If you wish to count/exclude variants where controls/unaffecteds
+                            are called as homozygous reference but still have a low proportion of ALT alleles specify a suitable cutoff here.

+    Structural Variant Genotype Filtering Arguments:
+      Arguments for filtering genotypes for Structural Variant calls when using 'Sample Based Filtering Arguments' to filter on presence/absence in samples and/or inheritance patterns.
+Only output from Manta currently supported.

+      -sv_gq SV_GQ, --sv_gq SV_GQ
+                            Minimum genotype quality score threshold for
+                            structural variants.
+Sample genotype calls with a score lower than this threshold will be treated as no-calls.
+Default = 20.

+      -sv_dp SV_DP, --sv_dp SV_DP
+                            Minimum genotype 'depth' threshold for structural
+                            variants.
+Sample genotype calls with fewer than this nunmber of supporting reads will be treated as no-calls.
+Default = 0.

+      -sv_max_dp SV_MAX_DP, --sv_max_dp SV_MAX_DP
+                            Maximum genotype 'depth' threshold for structural
+                            variants.
+Sample genotype calls with more than this nunmber of supporting reads will be treated as no-calls.
+Default = 0 (i.e. not used).

+      -sv_het_ab AB, --sv_het_ab AB
+                            Minimum genotype allele balance for heterozygous
+                            genotypes for structural variants.
+Heterozygous
+                            sample genotype calls with a ratio of reads supporting the alternate allele vs total
+                            supporting reads lower than this threshold will be treated as no-calls.
+Default = 0.

+      -sv_hom_ab AB, --sv_hom_ab AB
+                            Minimum genotype allele balance for homozygous
+                            genotypes for structural variants.
+Homozygous
+                            sample genotype calls with a ratio of reads supporting the alternate allele vs total
+                            supporting reads lower than this threshold will be treated as no-calls.
+Default = 0.

+      -sv_con_gq SV_CONTROL_GQ, --sv_control_gq SV_CONTROL_GQ
+                            Minimum genotype quality score threshold for
+                            parents/unaffecteds/controls when filtering
+                            structural variants.
+Defaults to the same value as --sv_gq but you may wish to set this to a lower value if, for example, you require less evidence from controls/unaffected in order to filter a variant or from parental genotype calls when confirming a potential de novo variant.

+      -sv_con_dp SV_CONTROL_DP, --sv_control_dp SV_CONTROL_DP
+                            Minimum supporting read threshold for
+                            parents/unaffecteds/controls when filtering
+                            structural variants.
+Defaults to the same value as --sv_dp but you may wish to set this to a lower value if, for example, you require less evidence from controls/unaffected in order to filter a variant or from parental genotype calls when confirming a potential de novo variant.

+      -sv_con_max_dp SV_CONTROL_MAX_DP, --sv_control_max_dp SV_CONTROL_MAX_DP
+                            Maximum supporting read threshold for
+                            parents/unaffecteds/controls when filtering
+                            structural variants.
+Defaults to the same value as --sv_max_dp.

+      -sv_con_het_ab AB, --sv_control_het_ab AB
+                            Minimum genotype allele balance for heterozygous
+                            genotypes for structural variants.
+Heterozygous
+                            sample genotype calls with a ratio of the reads supporting the alternate allele vs total supporting reads depth lower than this threshold will be treated as no-calls.
+Defaults to the same as --sv_het_ab but you may wish to set this to a lower value if, for example, you require less evidence from controls/unaffected in order to
+                            filter a variant.

+      -sv_con_hom_ab AB, --sv_control_hom_ab AB
+                            Minimum genotype allele balance for homozygous
+                            genotypes for structural variants.
+Homozygous
+                            sample genotype calls with a ratio of the reads supporting the alternate allele vs total supporting reads depth lower than this threshold will be treated as no-calls.
+Defaults to the same as --sv_hom_ab but you may wish to set this to a lower value if, for example, you require less evidence from controls/unaffected in order to
+                            filter a variant.

+      -sv_con_ref_ab AB, --sv_control_max_ref_ab AB
+                            Maximum genotype allele balance for
+                            parents/unaffecteds/controls with reference (0/0)
+                            genotypes when filtering structural variants.
+If
+                            you wish to count/exclude variants where
+                            controls/unaffecteds are called as homozygous
+                            reference but still have a low proportion of ALT alleles specify a suitable cutoff here.

     Help/Logging Arguments:
       --prog_interval N, -prog_interval N